By Jon Diamond

-The interest in Brigadier Orde Wingate, founder and leader of the Commonwealth Chindits or Special Force, persists to this day, almost 70 years after his fiery death after his B-25 Mitchell bomber crashed in the hills of India.
+The interest in Brigadier Orde Wingate, founder and leader of the Commonwealth Chindits or Special Force, persists to this day, more than 75 years after his fiery death after his B-25 Mitchell bomber crashed in the hills of India.

 Although his campaigns and causes ended with his death in March 1944, a posthumous attack was leveled against Wingate in a vituperative account of the Chindit leader’s contributions to the war in Burma.
 This appeared in 1961 in Maj.
 Gen. S. Woodburn Kirby’s The Official History of the War Against Japan, Vol. III: The Decisive Battles.
 Some have labeled this screed an “exercise in literary envy against unorthodoxy and creativity.”